21 Panel data

 Here we see evidence of elimination of the bias.
 We reject a true null hypothesis \(0.9\%\) of the time at the \(1\%\)-level and \(4.6\%\) of the time at the \(5\%\)-level.

-Thus it appears that random assignment is critical in this setting for achieving valid causal inferences.
+Thus, it appears that random assignment is critical in this setting for achieving valid causal inferences.
 This is somewhat concerning as, beyond non-random treatment assignment, the basic assumptions underlying causal inference appear to be satisfied, as we have a plausible basis for the parallel trends assumption.
 First, we have grade effects that are the same for both treated and untreated observations.
-Second, we have individual effects that, while different between the treated and untreated observations, remain constant over the sample period and therefore do not undermine the parallel-trends assumption.4 What this suggests is that subtle biases can enter difference-in-difference analyses even in settings that are unrealistically simple.
-It seems reasonable to expect that biases exist—and are plausibly worse—in the more complex settings of actual research.
+Second, we have individual effects that, while different between the treated and untreated observations, remain constant over the sample period and therefore do not undermine the parallel-trends assumption.4 What this suggests is that subtle biases can enter difference-in-differences analyses even in settings that are unrealistically simple.
+It seems reasonable to expect that biases exist—and are plausibly worse—in more complex settings of actual research.

 21.2 Voluntary disclosure

-One paper that uses a multi-way fixed-effect structure like that we analysed above is Li et al. (2018), who “seek to provide causal evidence on the proprietary cost hypothesis(2018, p.
+One paper that uses a multi-way fixed-effect structure like that we analysed above is Li et al. (2018), who “seek to provide causal evidence on the proprietary cost hypothesis” (2018, p.
 266).
 While “proprietary costs” are commonly assumed to be those caused by use of information by competitors, Verrecchia (1983, p.
 181) uses the term more broadly.

 Many researchers focus on settings where firms want to disclose favourable information to investors.
 For example, Verrecchia (1983, p.
 181) writes of the “proprietary cost associated with releasing information which is unfavorable to a firm (e.g., a bank would be tempted to ask for repayment of its loan).”
 However, Verrecchia (1983, p.
 182) points out that in some situations firms may prefer to disclose bad news: “One recent example of this is the response of the UAW (United Auto Workers) for fewer labor concessions in the face of an announcement by Chrysler Corporation’s chairman that that firm’s fortunes had improved.”

-While Verrecchia (1983) considers the “reluctance of managers in certain highly competitive industries … to disclose favorable accounting data”, in his model he assumes that the cost of disclosure is constant and independent of the disclosed value.
+While Verrecchia (1983) considers the “reluctance of managers in certain highly competitive industries … to disclose favorable accounting data”, in his model, he assumes that the cost of disclosure is constant and independent of the disclosed value.

 Li et al. (2018) exploit the staggered implementation of the inevitable disclosure doctrine (IDD), which was adopted by state courts as part of the common law of their respective states at different times (some state courts later rejected the doctrine after adopting it).
 IDD provides an employer with injunctive relief to prevent a current or former employee from working for another company if doing so will lead to the inevitable disclosure of trade secret information.
 Li et al. (2018) argue that IDD increases the marginal benefits of non-disclosure, which they interpret as an increase in the cost of disclosure.